libreForms/spec/spec.md

 ### Form Fields

-These components define the structure of the form data generated from user input.
+These components define the structure of the form data generated from end user input.
 Each form field should contain details about the input and output data, while optionally including more granular field config details.

 #### Input specifications